|Nutrition Facts (per serving)|

 - 1/2 teaspoon cinnamon

-- Spoon apple filling across one long end of the filo stack, leaving a 2" border along one long edge and the sides.
-Brush edges around apple filling with butter.
+Spoon apple filling across one long end of the filo stack, leaving a 2-inch border along one long edge and the sides.
+Brush edges around the apple filling with butter.

-- Fold in side edges, then roll up filo dough, enclosing the filling.
+Fold in the side edges, then roll up filo dough, enclosing the filling.
 Brush edge with butter and seal.
 Brush butter over the entire roll.

-- Bake for 20-30 minutes or until the pastry is golden brown and crisp.
-Cool on pan for 10 minutes, then using two spatulas, remove to wire rack to cool.
-Serve warm.
+Bake for 20 to 30 minutes or until the pastry is golden brown and crisp.
+Cool on pan for 10 minutes, then using two spatulas, remove to a wire rack to cool.